 Our surgeons commonly get asked about what the recovery is like after a breast augmentation.
-The breast augmentation recovery period lasts approximately 4 to 6 weeks and your surgeon will recommend that you avoid lifting heavy items or undertaking strenuous exercise as these both could have a detrimental effect on wound healing.
+The breast augmentation recovery period lasts approximately 4 to 6 weeks, and your surgeon will recommend that you avoid lifting heavy items or undertaking strenuous exercise as these both could harm wound healing.

 RELATED: Breast Augmentation Before And After Photos